Management Team

 Past Members:

-Emily Smail, Ph.D. , University of Maryland, USA
+Emily Smail, Ph.D. , formerly of the University of Maryland, USA

 Steve Greb, University of Wisconsin-Madison (GEO AquaWatch Director 2018-22)